devSchacht/essential-image-optimization/app/partials/book.md

     *   For the web q=90 is wastefully high.
 You can get away with q=80, and on 2x displays even with q=50.
 Since Guetzli doesn't go that low, for the web you can MozJPEG.
     *   Kornel recently improved mozjpeg's cjpeg command to add tiny sRGB profile to help Chrome display natural color on wide-gamut displays
 *   PNG pngquant + advpng has a pretty good speed/compression ratio

-If you **can** conditionally serve (using <picture>, the Accept header or Picturefill):
+* If you **can** conditionally serve (using `<picture>`, the Accept header or Picturefill):

-*   Serve WebP down to browsers that support it (e.g Chrome, Opera)
+    *   Serve WebP down to browsers that support it (e.g Chrome/Opera)
         *   Create WebP images from original 100% quality images.
 Otherwise you'll be giving browsers that do support it worse-looking images with JPEG distortions *and* WebP distortions!
 If you compress uncompressed source images using WebP it'll have the less visible WebP distortions and can compress better too.
         *   The default settings the WebP team use of `-m 4 -q 75` are usually good for most cases where they optimize for speed/ratio.
         *   WebP also has a special mode for lossless (`-m 6 -q 100`) which can reduce a file to its smallest size by exploring all parameter combinations.
 It's an order of magnitude slower but is worth it for static assets.
     *   As a fallback, serve Guetzli/MozJPEG compressed sources to other browsers

 Happy compressing!